c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 ## Vim: A Necessary Evil

 I'm a heavy _[VS Code](https://code.visualstudio.com/)_ user and not a Vim fan.
-In my opinion, Vim's shortcuts and commands can feel confusing and unintuitive.
+In my opinion, Vim's shortcuts and commands are confusing and unintuitive.
 However, one thing is undeniable: __Vim is an indirect requirement for Linux Foundation exams.__

 Although the exam workstation includes _[VS Codium](https://vscodium.com/)_ (*the free and open-source binaries of VS Code*), using it is generally not a good idea.
 The connection to the exam workstation has __high latency__, making mouse operations slow and unreliable.
 More importantly, all exam tasks are performed on remote nodes over SSH, where _VS Codium_ is unavailable.
 To edit files in _VS Codium_, you would first need to copy the file contents from your SSH session and then paste them into the editor.
 This workflow is highly impractical and wastes valuable exam time.